 “Stranded isn’t just a song about waiting,” noted Vocal Media.
 “It’s a clever, infectious anthem that digs into the deeper feeling of inertia so many people are wrestling with these days.
 Whether it’s the stop start chaos of daily life, the world spinning its wheels, or a more existential sense of time looping back on itself, Jaymes captures this with his signature poetic wit, writing lyrics that are as sharply observant as they are relatable.”

-Prior to the string of songs released over 2023 and 2024, Stephen released a brace of singles and EPs, including the Sweet Violin EP.
+Prior to the string of songs released since 2023, Stephen released a brace of singles and EPs, including the Sweet Violin EP.
 Stephen’s creative continuum has propelled him from a lo-fi folk troubadour à la Palace to a refined songwriter with more polish but no less edge.

 Stephen had embraced the first wave of digital home recording early, after landing in LA.
 Pretty quickly, however, he felt his songwriting was losing to engineering rabbit holes, and he turned his back on digital home recording as well as announced public performances.
 There are volumes of songs, mostly on cassette, that chart his creative evolution after he ended his public performances.